How Much Does It Cost to Repair a Ceiling?

-Plaster and lath is a technique that consists of using narrow wooden panels to finish an interior ceiling or wall.
+Plaster and lath is a technique that uses narrow wooden panels to finish an interior ceiling or wall.
 Builders nail the boards horizontally along the ceiling joists during installation.

 The price to repair plaster and lath ceilings is between $65 and $85.

 Lightweight sheetrock (also known as ultralight drywall) is a thin building material roughly 25% thinner than standard drywall.
-Repairing lightweight sheetrock can cost you anywhere from $50 and $60 per square foot.
+Repairing lightweight sheetrock can cost anywhere from $50 to $60 per square foot.

 How Much Does It Cost to Fix a Ceiling by the Type of Repair?